davidainslie/play-scala-mybatis-kissthinker/README.md

 	<li>MyBatis (using mybatis-scala-core version 1.0.1)</li>
 </ul>

-Regarding the above technologies, all dependencies can be seen in <root>/project/Build.scala We will be taking a small tangent from a traditional Play application and code a "single web page application" (instead of the usual multiple pages).
+Regarding the utilised technologies, all dependencies can be seen in <root>/project/Build.scala We will be taking a small tangent from a traditional Play application and code a "single web page application" (instead of the usual multiple pages).
+Note that to easily follow the explanations below, I'm assuming that you are not a complete beginner in anything mentioned.

 Upon cloning this project (or downloading and decompressing the zip) you can run the application (before viewing the code) if you have Play installed.
 Don't have Play (or just need more information) then goto: